Branko Tomović: Writer / Director

-Tomović's short films as a writer/director (“Red”, a dark thriller set in the underground world of illegal organ smuggling starring Dervla Kirwan and “The Smell of Petrol” which deals with human trafficking) have won numerous awards and nominations at major prestigious festivals, including qualifying festivals for Oscar, BAFTA and the European Film Awards.
+Tomović's short films as a writer/director (Red (2016 film), a dark thriller set in the underground world of illegal organ smuggling starring Dervla Kirwan, and The Smell of Petrol, which deals with human trafficking) have won numerous awards and nominations at major prestigious festivals, including qualifying festivals for Oscar, BAFTA and the European Film Awards.

 His feature debut as a writer/director is the European arthouse horror film Vampir.
 It had the world premiere at Sigtes International Film Festival October 2021 in the New Visions competition, followed by the UK premiere at Raindance Film Festival and Trieste Science+Fiction where it was nominated for a Silver Melies Award as Best European Fantastic Film.
 Tomovic won the Oscull Award for his special contribution to film art at the Festival of Serbian Fantastic Film and was nominated for the German Cinema New Talent Award (Förderpreis Neues Deutsches Kino) as well as for the Hof Gold Prize (Hofer Goldpreis) at the prestigious 56th Hof International Film Festival in Germany.